skip to content

 Deed of family arrangement

-A deed of family arrangement can have stamp duty and capital gains tax implications.
-Professional advice is needed on this issue.
+A deed of family arrangement may have stamp duty and capital gains tax implications.
+Professional advice should be sought by all parties before finalising a deed of family arrangement.

 A deed of family arrangement cannot be used: